-Some of the more straightforward application types have a fixed fee, which covers the total cost of processing.
+Some of the more straightforward application types have a total fee, which covers the whole cost of processing.

 If you engage professional consultants to prepare or assist you with your application this will add to your costs.

 The Resource Management (Discount on Processing Fees) Regulations require the Council to discount processing fees where the statutory timeframe is exceeded.
-The discount applies to resource consent applications (land use and subdivision) and applications to change or cancel the conditions of an existing consent, and is 1 per cent per additional day up to a maximum of 50 per cent.
+The discount applies to resource consent applications (land use and subdivision) and applications to change or cancel the conditions of existing consent and is one per cent per additional day up to a maximum of 50 per cent.

-You can use the online Development Contributions Lookup Tool to check indicative charges, or request an estimate.
+You can use the Development contributions lookup to check indicative charges, or request an estimate.

 Your project may also require other consents or services provided by other Council units, with separate fees payable for each.